5l1v3r1/panthera/README.md

 # F.A.Q

-# PDF Document using Panthear
+# PDF Guide
 1. Download PDF "Breaking_Pakistani_Indian_Cyber_Infrastructure_using_Panthera"
-2. It deals with internetmediate level breaking for Pakistani and Indian cyber infrastructure using Panthera, stealing Dns requests, spoofing, ddos and more.
+2. It deals internetmediate level of breaking for Pakistani and Indian cyber infrastructure using Panthera, stealing Dns requests, spoofing, ddos and more.

 # Panthera